broadinstitute/ConSequences/README.md

 To install ConSequences, please take the following steps:

-1. Clone this git repository:
+1. Clone this git repository and cd into it:

-`git clone git@github.com:broadinstitute/ConSequences.git`
+`git clone https://github.com/broadinstitute/ConSequences && cd ConSequences/`

-2. Setup the conda environment using the yml file.
+2. Setup the conda environment using the yml file (change `/path/to/conda_environment/` accordingly to where you want to setup the conda environment).

 `conda env create -f ConSequences_Environment.yml -p /path/to/conda_environment/`